kizu/kizu.ru/_posts/en/issues/2013-01-22-cursor-pointer.md

 However, if you have any other arguments that I didn't cover — I  would like to hear them.
 If you know of any A/B-testing with different cursors — it would be very cool to look at the results of those.

-Anyway, I hope that _now_ this topic is obvious and you would go and add the `cursor:pointer` to anything on you page that desires it.
+Anyway, I hope that _now_ this topic is obvious and you would go and add the `cursor:pointer` to anywhere on you page where it needed.

 ## Links